PawseySC/docker-resbaz19/_episodes/02-cleaning-up.md

 > > {: .output}
 > {: .solution}
 >
 > Then, identify the stopped `miniconda3` containers you ran in the previous episode.
-You can use either IDs or NAMES.
+You can use either the IDs or NAMES column.
 >
 > Hint: you can identify them as they will correspond to the image `continuumio/miniconda3:4.5.12`.
 >